Giftbit/currencyapi/docs/lightrail-ui.md

 ### Card Purchase Dialog

 The Card Purchase Dialog is a dialog that lets users quickly and securely purchase and email gift cards.
-When open, it acts as an overlay on-top of the page.
+When open, it acts as an overlay on top of the page.
 It can be opened via code, or a launch button can be added to the page with a custom class and label by adding the correct properties to the options object.

 ```javascript